ursa-mikail/bolting_and_molting_with_golang_an_anarchist_coding_cook_book/chapter_05/sections/readme.md

 - Errors are aggregated (monitoring dashboards reduce signal)
 - Exception handling is generic (try { ... } catch (Exception e) {})

-In other words: the crime scene is scrubbed clean before you arrive ... and some murders are meant to look like - staged suicide.
+In other words: the crime scene is scrubbed clean before you arrive ... and some murders are meant to look like - staged suicides.

 ### 🧼 5.
 Errors Are Politically Dangerous
 Let’s not pretend: